hcjimmy/flagi/Readme.md

 Only one function `flagger`, is provided.
 To use it you need to give it arrays of the 4 structs provided:

-- Boolean one-flags.
+- `BoolOneFlag` Boolean receiving, one-dash flag.
-- Boolean two-flags.
+- `BoolTwoFlag` Boolean receiving, two-dash flag.
-- Arg one-flags.
+- `ArgOneFlag` Arg receiving, one-dash flags.
-- Arg two-flags.
+- `ArgTwoFlag` Arg receiving, two-dash flags.

 Each struct contains a value to indicating the what the flag is, and a pointer to modify if the flag occurred: either a boolean or a string for the arg after the flag.